DaanWesterhof/r2d2-python-build/README.md

 ## About the system
 ### Requirements
-Currently, the system requires port 5000 to be free upon server startup.
+Currently, the system requires port 5000 to be free upon manager startup.
 Modules will try to connect to this port.
 This might be configurable in the future.

 ### Multiplatform
 The system supports Linux and Windows.
 While Python itself is multiplatform, quite a bit of differences exist when, for example, using network sockets.
 It is expected of modules that they are also compatible with Linux and Windows.

 ### Local development
-The `server` can be started in the background and modules can connect to it, provided the port is free on server start.
+The `manager` can be started in the background and modules can connect to it, provided the port is free on manager start.

 ## Process based